djjudas21/photo-importer-pl/README.md

 This script looks for images and videos in the current directory, extracts the date from the EXIF data, and moves them into specified directories according to the date.

+By default, it sorts photos and videos by day, like `%YYYY/%YYYY-%MM-%DD/` but by passing the `--month` flag you can sort them by month, like `%YYYY/%YYYY-%MM/`.

 ## Usage

 ```